 Look 4: streetwear style and overshirt

-A fairly relaxed outfit for fans of a slightly more streetwear style.
+A fairly relaxed outfit for fans of a more streetwear style.

 The woolen overshirt has a pretty houndstooth pattern.
-It is combined with ecru pants, a pair of beige Wallabees and a velvet cap, also beige.
+It is paired with ecru trousers, a pair of beige Wallabees and a velvet cap, also beige.

-Under the overshirt, no very light top, since the pants already are .
+Under the overshirt, no very light top, since the pants are already light .
 This Instagrammer instead chooses a rust-colored t-shirt, which adds contrast.
-This t-shirt is worn outside the pants, to maintain the relaxed spirit of the outfit.
+This t-shirt is worn outside the pants, to stay in the relaxed spirit of the outfit.

-For a more original combination, I would see a hoodie under this overshirt.
-There looks to be enough room for him to pass through.
+For a more original combination, I would like to wear a hoodie under this overshirt.
+There seems to be enough room for it to pass through.
 Also choose in an intermediate color, slightly faded, like here.

 Look 5: minimalist monochrome

 First of all, it can be considered minimalist .
 The clothes are fluid (especially the pants), loose (especially the overshirt), plain (not very textured, without patterns).
-This outfit would have a perfect place in a Scandinavian brand lookbook such as COS .
+This outfit would have its place in a Scandinavian brand lookbook like COS .

-Then, it's a shades of brown.
-From lightest to darkest, we find:
+Then, it is a range of browns.
+From the lightest to the darkest, we find:

-The only exception here: the hat, dark gray.
-This is something I see often: monochrome outfits on the torso and legs with more contrast at the ends (shoes, headwear).
+The only exception here: the dark gray beanie.
+This is something I see a lot: monochrome outfits on the torso and legs with more contrast at the ends (shoes, headgear).

-Finally, you will note that the background of the photo corresponds to the colors of the outfit: there are beige and gray.
+Finally, you will notice that the background of the photo matches the colors of the outfit: there is beige and gray.
 This is probably intentional.

 If you like shades of brown, click here and there to discover two other very successful ones."

-Men's wardrobe continues to change in a world where all trends are accelerating.
-The overshirt has always existed.
-Only its form and its use are now new.
-To find out more about new materials, and in particular boiled wool, find an article which explains the advantages of this material for overshirts.
+The men's wardrobe continues to change in a world where all trends are accelerating.
+The overshirt has ultimately always existed.
+Only its shape and use are now new.
+To learn more about new materials, and in particular boiled wool, find an article that explains the advantages of this material for overshirts.